sarudalf3/sarudalf3/README.md

 - ✨ Make up a stronger knoweledge in text analysis
 - :fire: Interested in social media analysis
-- :calendar: Looking for data scientist to analyse different databases
+- :calendar: Looking for a senior position as data scientist

 #### Connect With Me